 Awarded the Best Product at Stockholm for 2018, it was almost a given that the inventive Jin Chair would be invited into our favourites.
 Designed by Jin Kuramoto for Swedish Manufacturer OFFECCT, the chair won us over with not only its stylistic considerations but its gearing towards sustainable outcomes.
 After a close study of unconventional materials, Jin Kuramoto crafted the chair from 100% biological flax fibre and solidified by resin, making it both lightweight and highly durable.
 The Jin Chair is a leading design in all respects.

 While the entirely new often grabs our attention, it was a subtle take on the timeless that we appreciated at Stockholm in 2018.
 The Mingle Sofa was designed by architect Flemming Lassen in 1935 and takes its name from that exact act of conversation.
-Flemming believed in mingling in the utmost comfort, and cosy comfort it is with the new sheepskin version available at Fred International.
+Flemming believed in mingling in the utmost comfort, and cosy comfort it is with the new sheepskin version available.
 We know where we’ll be hoping to curl up by an open fire when winter comes around.

 Arkipelago Table KVP10 by Kari Virtanen for Nikari